FaheemBhatti/Demographic-Analysis-of-Handwritten-text/README.md

 ![Main Approach](https://github.com/FaheemBhatti/Demographic-Analysis-of-Handwritten-text/blob/master/Resources/Approach.JPG)

 # Usage
-Unfortuantely this code is no packadged SORRY :(, for using you have to setup Matlab locally in your machine and perfect entry point for starting is via GUI class.
+Unfortuantely this code is not packadged SORRY :(, for using you have to setup Matlab locally in your machine and perfect entry point for starting is via GUI class.